mnit-rtmc/mere/README.md

 ![Mere](mere.svg)

 *Mere* is a low-latency directory mirroring program.
+It runs on Linux using inotify, ssh, and bundled openssl.

+Authentication happens using one of two methods:

+1. Public key authentication using private key from `/home/{username}/.ssh/id_rsa`.
+This only works if the private key file does not require a password.
+2. Agent authentication, which should work when running interactively.

 ## Building